w3f/polkadot-wiki/docs/learn/learn-governance.md

 The public can also submit a [treasury proposal](./learn-treasury.md#creating-a-treasury-proposal), which must be evaluated by the [Council](#council) through a motion.
-If the Council motion passes, the treasury proposal can be directly executed or go to the external queue where it will be voted on through a [Council Referendum](#council-referenda).
-See the green horizontal path from the Public (green) to the Council (yellow) in the figure.
-Treasury proposal and Council proposals originates from the Council.
-Proposals can be directly executed (horizontal yellow arrows) or go to the external queue where they will become a referendum.
+If the Council motion passes, the treasury proposal can be directly executed or go to the external queue, which will be voted on through a [Council Referendum](#council-referenda).
+See the figure's green horizontal path from the Public (green) to the Council (yellow).
+Treasury proposals and Council proposals originate from the Council.
+Proposals can be directly executed (horizontal yellow arrows) or go to the external queue, where they will become a referendum.

 Note that the external queue always consists of
 [a single proposal](https://github.com/paritytech/substrate/blob/f4a2e84ee5974b219f2a03cd195105060c41e3cd/frame/democracy/src/lib.rs#LL29C8-L31C4).